hackclub/markcop/README.md

 ## Running It

-Copy and paste the following into your terminal (must have Docker installed):
+Copy and paste the following into your terminal to run Markcop on all of the Markdown in your current git repo (must have Docker installed):

     docker run -v $(pwd):/app hackclub/markcop

+If you'd like to only run Markcop on specific files, you can pass in the files to check as arguments.
+Example:

+    docker run -v $(pwd):/app hackclub/markcop README.md CONTRIBUTING.md

 ## Development